keithzg/cbc-podcasts-fix/README.md

 If you aren't running something Debian-based then, I mean, just install Beautiful Soup and the "tidy" utility.
 It's not like I'm asking for specific versions of boost or something.
 God I hate boost.

-Then just run the get_listings.sh if you don't trust (or think you should update) the final.list.
+Then just run `get_listings.sh` if you don't trust (or think you should update) the final.list.

-Penultimately, run publish.sh (uncommenting and filling in the rsync lines if you want to push it to a webserver from the script).
+Penultimately, run `publish.sh` (uncommenting and filling in the rsync lines if you want to push it to a webserver from the script).

 Finally, marvel at how overly complicated it is.
 Is Keith really just making a point?
 Or is it sheer laziness?
 Maybe both?